idaholab/virtual_test_bed/doc/content/htgr/pb67_cardinal/index.md

 The geometry for this case consists of 67 pebbles in a randomly packed cylindrical bed.
 The pebbles have a diameter of 1 (dimensionless) and the cylinder has a diameter of 4.4 (dimensionless).
-The pebble bed begins around 2.5 pebble diameters upstream from the cylinder inlet and has a total heigh of about 5 pebble diameters.
+The pebble bed begins around 2.5 pebble diameters upstream from the cylinder inlet and has a total height of about 5 pebble diameters.
 A cross section of the fluid domain is shown in [pb67geom] where the fluid is the gray region and the pebbles are the white regions.

 !media pb67_cardinal/fluid_slice.png